borg286/sevtech2/README.md

 * Maze wafers are a decent source of grain nutrients and can be found in Labyrinths and other dungeons later in the progression.

+* A more invasive alternative to getting at the Labyrinth's secret vault for the Mazebreaker for your coal engine is using the old fashioned method: explosives.
+Angry Pebbles from Betweenlands towers works/TNT/letting creepers blow up.

 * Dark Towers have plenty of useful items to loot, including Brewing Stands, Anvils, and Pistons, as well as the Carminite Reactor you will need at the end of this age, in addition to this there will be plenty of spawners that will spawn carminite ghasts which you can kill for ghast tears, and there are a lot of chests to loot for other goodies like Redstone Lamps, glowstone dust, and a lot of protein food (Experiment 115).

-* If you want to harvest any of the Low Grade Charcoal blocks, do so before entering the next age as this will cause them to turn into netherrack.

 * Dark Towers also can contain Blaze spawners, though Blazes don't actually seem to spawn in age 2.

 ## Astral sorcery

 * Star light increases with Y level, up to 120.
 Higher than that doesn't matter.
 Once you get more advanced altars this benefit doesn't matter.

-* Wait till night to find a spot open to the sky.
-Each chunk has its own star light levels.

 * Need bronze tier pickaxe or claw paxel to pick up the luminous crafting table